-With a population of over 300,000, Leicester is the largest city in the East Midlands and the tenth largest in the country.
+With a population of more than 300,000, Leicester is the largest city in the East Midlands and the tenth largest in the country.

 It is also a historic meeting place.
 For centuries people of different races and cultures have gathered in Leicester, creating a rich and unique heritage.
-This diversity continues today: the city's thriving ethnic minority community accounts for more than a third of Leicester's population and continues to enrich city life.
+This diversity continues today, and continues to enrich city life.

-The picture shows Leicester's Town Hall and the Town Hall Square.
-The Town Hall was the first Civic building to be built in the Queen Anne style.
+The picture shows Leicester's Town Hall and Town Hall Square.
+The Town Hall was the first civic building to be built in the Queen Anne style.
 It is made of red brick and has a large clock tower.